azaj01/OpenCUA/README.md

 ---

-# CoTGenerator – Synthesizing Reflective Long Chain-of-Thought Reasoning
+## 3 CoTGenerator – Synthesizing Reflective Long Chain-of-Thought Inner Monologue
 To boost robustness and interpretability, we augment each trajectory with **reflective long Chain-of-Thought (CoT) reasoning**.
 The **CoTGenerator** pipeline (`./CoTGenerator/`) synthesizes step-level reflections that: